Victorian Government traineeships provide young people an entry level role, qualifications and training.

 Youth Employment Scheme (YES)

-- not currently undertaking tertiary education
+- not be currently engaged in tertiary education; and

-The program has a focus on addressing barriers to employment.
 Priority is given to young people who:

 - are from culturally diverse backgrounds